alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 ## Conclusion

-In this article we showed how to prevents bugs with unit tests, the libraries that you can use to create the tests and mocks.
-Now developers can prevent bug in production.
+We presented how to prevents bugs with unit tests, the libraries that you can use to create the tests and mocks.
+Now you can prevent bug in production.

-We used two libraries that are enought for a developer create unit tests to his software.
-However, the developers need to pay attention to the versions and the compatibility between them.
-There are anothers libraries, but this article is not comparing, it is just showing one example of library for each requirements to create tests.
+We used two libraries that are enough for a developer create unit tests to his software.
+But, you need to pay attention to the versions and the compatibility between them.
+There are another libraries, but this article is not comparing them.
+We is showing one example of library for each requirements to create tests.

-I am a Java Developer that help anothers Java developers to apply tests techiniques in software development, so they deliver stable features faster without break things.
+I am a Java Developer that help another Java developers to apply tests techniques in software development, so they deliver stable features faster without break things.

 # TODO